josephjlee/HTMLSiteStructure/README.md

-# label-platform
+# HTMLSiteStructure
-A bunch of classes of other vendors put together to build a useful mini-cms for techno labels, booking agency or dj
+A HTML-Boilerplate written in PHP 7 for output as template